letydoesstuff/mastodon-nobird-emoji/README.md

 Still caching issues, probably.
 But if you've already read through the stuff I wrote about that, it might be because you're talking about one of the emoji in the table below.

 Twemoji included some emoji that Noto Emoji doesn't support, but I still needed to fill in those spots in Mastodon's files.
-Most of the missing files are just variations of profession and role emojis, so I just had those fallback to the generic Simpsons emoji.
+Most of the missing files are just variations of profession and role emojis, so I just had those fall back to its generic Simpsons form.
 That said, it seems there was some tofu in Google's no tofu font after all.

 | Missing from Noto Emoji | Replaced With |
 |----|----|